 Brush your pet’s fur regularly.
 But if you have the opportunity do this outside – in your garden or balcony.
 This is the only way to reduce the amount of hairs left on your carpets, upholstery and clothes.
 Always clean the brush after the procedure and before putting it back in the house.
 Wash the brush with soap water or pet shampoo every time you are done brushing your four-legged friend.
 This guarantees both less hair entering your home and the clean fur of your cat or dog.

 All pets, especially the cats hate rules and like to sleep everywhere in your house.
 But when you adopt your pet try to resist its charm and don’t let it get on your bed, kitchen table or countertops.
 (At least not in your presence.)
-Make or buy a special bed for your cat or dog and try to make it use to it.
+Make orlook on Ebay for a special bed for your cat or dog and try to make it use to it.
 This way you won’t have to struggle with hair-removal at least in your bedroom.
 Another good idea is to feed your pet in certain place of your home, preferably with hard floor, because some dogs and cats love to play with their food, especially when their babies and make a huge mess.

 Cleaning Stains, Hair and Accidents

 OK, we have to admit that there are occasions when accident occur and there is nothing you can do about it.
 Sometimes it is the food, sometimes it’s just you being home too late, and when you’re back, you have to deal with unpleasant urine or vomit stain on your carpet or upholstery.
 Don’t rush to punish your four-legged friend, but act quickly on the affected area.
 If you’re lucky the stain won’t be dried when you find it.
 In this case blot it carefully, apply appropriate cleaner, let is stay like this for a few minutes, the blot again and rinse it well.
 After that you have to dry it, especially if it is on your sofa or thick rug, otherwise the moist can cause mildew and deteriorate the fibres.